PC5518/XAU-USD-Historical-Presentation-using-Python/README.md

 In an age saturated with information, we are surrounded by charts and graphs.
 While factually accurate, these static visualizations often fail to convey the most critical dimension: the narrative of cause and effect over time.
 A simple line on a graph cannot adequately represent the human drama of a market crash or the global significance of a political crisis.

-Project Chronos was conceived to bridge this gap.
+This Project was conceived to bridge this gap.
 The objective was to build a system that treats financial data not as a static artifact, but as a sequence of events.
 The result is a tool that tells a story, designed to foster a deeper understanding of complex historical trends for any audience, regardless of their financial expertise.

 ## 2. My Approach: Engineering a Visual Narrative